Fopp (retailer): Merchandising

 The first Fopp shop was a market stall in Decourcey's Arcade near Byres Road in Glasgow opened 1981 by Gordon Montgomery.
 Fopp operated a "keep-it-simple" approach to the pricing of its merchandise, with most prices rounded to whole-pound figures.
 It built a reputation for reasonable prices on new releases, and competitive prices (often £5) on non-mainstream catalogue CDs, DVDs and books.
 The company also had a policy called "suck it and see", whereby any purchase could be returned to the shop within 28 days for a full refund as long as it was as new.

 Locations

-As of 2020, Fopp has five shops across England and Scotland - London Covent Garden, Manchester, Cambridge, Edinburgh, and Glasgow Union Street.
+As of 2020, Fopp has five shops across England and Scotland: London Covent Garden, Manchester, Cambridge, Edinburgh, and Glasgow Union Street.
 Until 2007 there were 50 Fopp shops and 37 outlets branded as Music Zone throughout England, Scotland and Wales.
 Fopp appeared in The Scotsman's list of the 250 Biggest Scottish Companies of 2005.
 In February 2019 it was announced that the shops in Oxford, Bristol, Manchester and Byres Road will close, however the store in Manchester reopened soon after, in May 2019.

+In June 2024 the first new Fopp store to open in several years was launched in Nottingham: the new store is located on Bridlesmith Gate.